English

 Introduction

-The Department of English offers courses in British, Canadian, and American literature; Indigenous literatures of North America; postcolonial, transnational, and diasporic English literatures of Africa, the Caribbean, and South Asia; and in the critical and theoretical literature through which literary critics and philosophers have developed vocabulary and methods for describing the forms, histories, and ideologies of literary art.
+The Department of English offers courses in British, Canadian, and American literature; Indigenous literatures of North America; postcolonial, transnational, and diasporic literatures of Africa, the Caribbean, and South Asia; and literary theory and criticism.
+Courses are organized in four levels, from introductory surveys to advanced seminars emphasizing independent research and creative practice.

-The Department of English publishes detailed course descriptions and reading lists online, usually at the beginning of May.
+The Department of English publishes detailed course descriptions online, usually in mid May.
 Students are urged to consult these course descriptions at www.english.utoronto.ca before enrolment begins.

-Students with questions about the English Undergraduate Programs should consult the Undergraduate Advisor.
+Students with questions about the English Undergraduate Programs should consult the Undergraduate Office.

 Jackman Humanities Building, Room 609